temporal-sa/temporal-infra-provisioning-demo/README.md

 ### API Failure (Recover on 5th Attempt)

-This will get to the plan stage and then simulate an API failure, recovering after 5 attempts.
+This will get to the apply stage and then simulate an API failure, recovering after 5 attempts.

 ### Ephemeral (Destroy Infra After TTL)